aniketddeshmukh/llm-rag-inference/README.md

 - **LangChain** for conversational memory and orchestration
 - **Gradio UI** for an interactive chat interface

-## Installation

-### Prerequisites
-Make sure you have the following installed:
-- Python 3.8+
-- pip
-- Azure OpenAI API key

 ## How It Works
 1. **User Query**: The chatbot receives a question.
 2. **Retriever Fetches Context**: The query is embedded and matched against stored document vectors.